 MOD AFCP/19/40

-31 3.4 Subject to national law, any user, by having access to the international network established by an administration*, has the right to send traffic.
-A satisfactory quality of service should be maintained to the greatest extent practicable, corresponding to relevant CCITT Recommendations.
+31 3.4 Subject to national law, any user, by having access to the international network established by an Operating Agency, has the right to send traffic.
+A satisfactory quality of service [and above a minimum level] should be maintained to the greatest extent practicable and as much as possible, corresponding to relevant ITU-T Recommendations.

 Reasons: This provision has been revised to assure to the greatest extent practicable that users enjoys satisfactory QoS over international networks, taking into consideration avoidance of too much degradation in the quality of offered services.